 Cost of Living: $800-1200 per month

-Mexico City is one of Latin American’s largest digital nomad and expat community hubs, representing all industries – you’ll have plenty of opportunities for networking and making friends here;
+- Mexico City is one of Latin America’s largest digital nomad and expat community hubs, representing all industries – you’ll have plenty of opportunities for networking and making friends here

-Costs can quickly rise if you don’t keep a budget and stick towards trendier parts of the city or eating out a lot;
+- Costs can quickly ride if you don’t keep a budget and if you stick towards trendier parts of the city, or eat out a lot;

 A popular Pacific coast destination is Puerto Vallarta – check out this ultimate Puerto Vallarta digital nomad guide for more about the growing digital nomad scene here.

 Beach towns like Playa del Carmen and Tulum also have increasing digital nomad and expat populations and, of course, the incredible draw of the incredible beaches.
 Isn’t it the digital nomad dream to get some work done from a Tulum beach club, or fish taco shack by the sand?

 Tulum can get a bad rap for being a party destination or just for young travelers, but I know plenty of digital nomads with families, or even those who just aren’t interested in the party scene, who have enjoyed their time here, too.

 If you know where to look, you’ll find plenty of family-friendly Tulum options for accommodations, eating out, and activities.

 Antigua, Guatemala might not be the major hub for digital nomads like Mexico City or Medellin, but it is an up-and-coming digital nomad hotspot in a much more relaxed and smaller city than some of the others on this list.

 Antigua is the beautiful colonial center of Guatemala and provides a gorgeous backdrop for work and travel – check out this Guatemala itinerary for an idea of all the things to see and do in this incredible country!